matteo65/MZR64/README.md

 Mizar64 is an ultra-fast, minimalist, robust pseudo-random number generator (PRNG) designed for high-performance applications, simulations, and games.

 ## Period
-The internal state is 128 bits, but the algorithm's design limits the effective state space for cycling.
-Current estimates place the period around 2<sup>94</sup>.

 ## Features